LoggeL/OilbertsAdventure/README.md

 ## 🛠️ Technical Details

 - Built with vanilla JavaScript
-- Uses HTML5 Canvas for rendering
+- Uses HTML and CSS for rendering
 - Local storage for high score persistence
 - Sound effects for enhanced gameplay
+- Responsive design for mobile devices
+- Touch controls for mobile gameplay
-- Responsive game loop with smooth animations
+- Smooth animations using CSS transitions

 ## 🎵 Sound Credits